Sa'id ibn Abd Allah al-Hanafi: In the Battle of Karbala

 Sa'id went to Husayn after the noon prayer on the day of Ashura and asked for his permission to go to the battlefield.
 He went to the battlefield while chanting paeans and inflicted many casualties on the enemy's army before becoming martyred.

-A different account states that Sa'id was martyred after the noon prayer while protecting the Husayn.
+A different account states that Sa'id was martyred after the noon prayer while protecting Husayn.
 When Husayn was reciting the noon prayer, the enemy's army approached him.
 Sa'id guarding him by making himself a shield against the arrows thrown at Husayn and the other companions performing prayers.
 He was hit by arrows in his face, chest, sides, and hands.
 When he fell down and was dying, he made the following prayer: "O, God!
 As you have cursed the people of 'Ad and Thamud, curse these people [that is, the army of Kufa].
 O, God!
 Send my regards to your prophet and inform him of pains and injuries I have suffered in my body, since I have helped your prophet to achieve your rewards."

 It is said that Sa'id then turned to Husayn, and said to him: "O the son of the Prophet!
 Have I fulfilled my pledge?"

 He responded: "Yes, you are in the heaven in front of me."

 It is said that when he was martyred, there were 13 arrows on his body in addition to injuries by swords and spears.